unibas-space/VisA-3D-public/From Zero to 3D - From 3D to a Game/VisA-3D-Walkthrough.md

 ![Blender Apply menu with Scale highlighted](doc-assets/blender/apply-object-scale-menu.png)

 *Use Apply Scale in Object Mode before the bevel and array steps.
-This menu capture shows the command, not the resulting transforms.*
+This menu capture shows the command.*

 > [!TIP]
 > **Precise placement:** use the numeric locations above first.
 For free modelling, the magnet in the viewport header enables snapping; its dropdown selects targets such as Vertex, Edge, or Face.
 With snapping off, hold **Ctrl while moving with G** to enable it temporarily.
 Object Mode snaps a reference point of the object, so use **Edit Mode vertex snapping** when you need a specific vertex to meet another vertex.
 Turn snapping off again for the numerical recipe.